He thinks Trump won in 2020. Now, he wants to oversee Ohio’s elections

 That includes 138 people, they claim, shuttling ballots in Wisconsin, where Biden beat Trump by 20,682 votes.

-True The Vote also declined to make its data available to lawmakers, so the research could not be independently verified.
+True The Vote also declined to make its data available to lawmakers, so its research could not be independently verified.

 “Data allegedly showing cell phones that were tracked multiple times near absentee ballot drop boxes is, alone, not evidence of a crime,” the Wisconsin Elections Commission said in a statement.